User Experience

 Process

-Existing journeys were mapped against real operational and platform constraints.
+Mapped the journeys against real platform and operational constraints.

 Outcomes